 You might be struggling with meditation because you’ve chosen the wrong time to meditate.

-There are some specific times that are better than others.
+There are some specific times during the day that are better suited than others.

 Choosing one of these specific times should be based on what you hope to accomplish from meditation in the first place.

 For instance, if you are looking for energy and clarity of mind to direct the flow of your day, a morning practice may be best suited for you.

 On the other hand, if you yearn to make the most out of your evenings, you might opt for a post-work practice to help you let go of the day’s demands so that you can settle peacefully into your evening.

 Take some time to consider the following options, remembering that consistency is key.

 By incorporating meditation into your daily routine, regardless of how many minutes you can set aside for your practice, you will reap the benefits of meditation much sooner than if your practice is scattered.